Charlie Big Potato

-"Charlie Big Potato" is the first single taken from British rock band Skunk Anansie's third studio album, Post Orgasmic Chill (1999).
-The single came after the band switched record labels moving away from the independent label One Little Indian onto Virgin Records.
-It was released on 1 March 1999, almost two years after their previous single.
-It reached number 17 on the UK singles chart and number three in Iceland.
+"Charlie Big Potato" is the first single released from British rock band Skunk Anansie's third studio album, Post Orgasmic Chill (1999).
+The single came after the band switched record labels, moving from the independent label One Little Indian to Virgin Records.
+The song was released on 1 March 1999, reaching number 17 on the UK singles chart and number three in Iceland.

-CD 1 came with an interactive element featuring the video and CD 2 came with three specially produced polaroid photographs of the band.
+CD 1 of the single contains an interactive element featuring the video, and CD 2 includes three specially produced polaroid photographs of the band.
 The song was a favourite at festivals and Skin often performs a slower version of the song at her solo gigs.
-It was also featured in the 2000 movie Hollow Man.

 Music video

-The bizarre, emotionally intense video, directed by Giuseppe Capotondi and storyboarded by Concept Developer Andrew Trovaioli, shows the band appearing in different locations, with Skin waking up in a toilet, followed by a boy beginning to realise that his nightmares have become real.
+The single's music video, directed by Giuseppe Capotondi and storyboarded by Concept Developer Andrew Trovaioli, shows the band appearing in different locations, with Skin waking up in a toilet, followed by a boy beginning to realise that his nightmares have become real.